heistvr/VRCLightVolumesProjector/README.txt

 Drag the Light Volumes Projector into your scene and adjust the Near/Far Clip Plane and Aspect Ratio to fit your area.

+Adjust the RGB and Alpha values of the VRCVolumeProjectorMat material to dial in your desired light intensity.